deniel666/FPF_/FPF-Spec.md

 ### A.2.4:16 - SCR/RSCR audit stubs (assurance scaffolding)

-These stubs allow concept-level validation of bindings, without implying any specific tooling.
+These stubs allow concept-level validation of evidence-role assignments, without implying any specific tooling.

-**SCR-A2.4-E1 (Binding integrity)**
+**SCR-A2.4-E1 (Assignment integrity)**
 Assert: `holder` is `U.Episteme`; `context` present; `claimRef` resolves; `timespan` non-empty; provenance anchored to EPV.

 **SCR-A2.4-E2 (Weight discipline)**
 Assert: if `weight.score` present → `weight.modelRef` present and all required inputs provided; recompute to check.

 **SCR-A2.4-E3 (Traceability)**
-For empirical bindings: binding → `fromWorkSet` → each `U.Work` has performer `U.RoleAssignment` and timestamps; no missing hops.
+For empirical evidence-role assignments: assignment → `fromWorkSet` → each `U.Work` has performer `U.RoleAssignment` and timestamps; no missing hops.

 **RSCR-A2.4-R1 (Regression on version bump)**
 When `claimRef` or holder episteme versions change, ensure **new** bindings are created; no in-place mutation.